Synthetic Evolution

 UGO CARA MUSEUM OF MODERN ART Muggia, Italy, Sept, 21 2023

-ROBOTICS; ARTE E ROBOTICA invites the Italian premiere of the Synthetic Evolution prints and videos + world wide premiere of the Anthropogenic Slot Machine and curated by Maria Campetelli.
+ROBOTICS; ARTE E ROBOTICA invites the Italian premiere of the Synthetic Evolution prints and videos new renditions and world wide premiere of the Anthropogenic Slot Machine and curated by Maria Campetelli.

 FORT HAYES GALLERY Columbus, Ohio, US – March 13-April 22 2023